mosregal-admin/RectStyles/README.md

 <p align="center">
-   A CSS front-end framework for faster and easier web development for Echodesk DevTeams.
+   A CSS front-end framework for faster and easier web development for Echodesk Development Teams.
  <p align= "center"> Developed with love from <a href="https://github.com/serverguyken">Serverguyken</a>

   <br>